StateArchivesOfNorthCarolina/tomes-packager/README.md

 # TOMES Packager

-Forthcoming AIP packaging and preservation metadata tools for the [TOMES](https://www.ncdcr.gov/resources/records-management/tomes) project.
+Part of the [TOMES](https://www.ncdcr.gov/resources/records-management/tomes) project.

+For more information, see "./docs/documentation.md".